 Here’s a quick & easy G is for Gorilla Zoo Craft!
 If you’re looking for letter crafts or even planning a preschool zoo theme, then this post is for you!
 What a wonderful sensory experience!
 Use a comb for texture when you’re painting.
 Your little kids will for sure love it!

 There are still quite a few zoo crafts that I want to share with y’all!
+You know, because preschool zoo crafts are great, right?
+Little kids for sure love making fun zoo animals from everything things that you can find around the house.

 The little guy and I had a blast with this fun gorilla zoo craft.
 We used a comb to create the gorilla’s “fur,” which of course added lots of texture.